liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. hazardous materials
 1. it's just stories to be forgotten in a week or month from now
 1. honor the lifes of three students
-1. I will do everything in my power make it better
 1. it's really honored to work with team
 1. lighten up
 1. money order